siliconprime-hoanguyen/dropin-auto-doc/stream-statuses.md

  'expired', // dealer does not ping when streaming for more than 10 minutes 'streaming', // the streaming is on going.
  'completed', //the streaming stopped.
- 'all-offline' // at least 1 dealer logs in but none is active at the moment request comes.
+ 'missed-offline' // at least 1 dealer logs in but none is active at the moment request comes.
  ]
 ```